JohnPCarvalho/elixir_manga_downloader/README.md

 # ElixirMangaDownloadr

 **This is a WIP**
-The goal is to make this available as a web service
+The goal is to make this available as a web service.

 ## Installation